sntioudis/papreca/documentation/installation.md

 ```

 > **Note:**
-> To run all the examples in the ./Examples/ folder (see \ref examples) you must build your LAMMPS library with the following packages: **MOLECULE** , **RIGID** , and **QEQ**.
+> To run all the examples in the ./Examples/ folder (see \ref examples) you must build your LAMMPS library with the following packages: **MOLECULE**, **RIGID**, and **QEQ**.

 &bull; The current version of %PAPRECA (1.0) runs only on LINUX-based systems.
-Cross-Platform Compatibility will be available in future versions.
+Cross-platform compatibility will be available in future versions.
 At the moment, non-LINUX users can run %PAPRECA on a virtual machine (e.g., [VirtualBox](https://www.virtualbox.org/) or Windows Subsystem for Linux).

 &bull; An MPI/C++ compiler (e.g., mpicxx or mpiCC) that is at least compatible with the C++-11 standard is required to build %PAPRECA.